 There is currently no impact on our business, and we have robust contingency plans in place to ensure the safety of our employees and continuity of our operations for all our customers should the virus spread at an increased rate.
-If you have any questions, please contact your account manager.
+If you have any questions, please contact us at [email protected].

 Designed to create a single standard of data protection across all European Union member nations, the EU General Data Protection will be the world’s first and largest international legislative act around data privacy of its kind.
 Whether or not an organization is based in the European Union, the regulation will have far sweeping consequences and will require compliance for any entity that processes the private data of European citizens.

 The European Union’s General Data Protection Regulation will provide broad reaching oversight around the way the private data of consumers is handled by any company who does business with citizens of the European Union.

 Scheduled to go into effect on May 25, 2018, the regulation will go into effect in all EU member states.

 Organizations that do not comply with the standards outlined in the legislation will face significant fines.

 Despite companies based in the United States and Canada not having a physical presence in the EU, if they process and hold the private data of any EU citizen, they will be subject to comply with the regulation, or face the consequences just like any other organization.

 While the EU General Data Protection Regulation outlines many practices for the treatment of consumer personal data, there are several major stipulations to which companies must pay particular attention.